rtavenar/deep_book/_sources/content/optim.md

 **TODO:** MLP illustration with colors and chain rule

 **TODO:** A first implication: use ReLU activation functions if you have no reason to use anything else. (illustrate this?)

-**TODO**: talk about feature standardization and how it eases the convergence to a good solution

 ## Wrapping things up in `keras`